 - Enjoy fellowship with other MFAH interns during optional socials at the museum and around Houston

-- Your college/university may have fewer or greater requirements for academic credit.
-If fewer requirements, you acknowledge the need to abide by the Museum’s requirements.
+- Academic Credit Students wishing to earn academic credit do not qualify for a stipend and are responsible for ensuring all necessary paperwork is complete with your college/university.
+If MFAH personnel (Internship/Fellowship Program Coordinator and/or Intern/Fellow Supervisor) must complete paperwork (verify time-logs, evaluation, etc.), it is your responsibility to bring the paperwork to the MFAH’s attention.
+Additionally, your college/university may have fewer or greater requirements for academic credit.
+If fewer requirements, you acknowledge the need to abide by the MFAH’s requirements.
 If greater requirements, you acknowledge the need to inform the MFAH, and you understand the MFAH may or may not guarantee compliance with requirements of other institutions.

-- By agreeing to volunteer, you acknowledge the internship or fellowship will not constitute employment and no stipend will be provided.
+- Volunteer By agreeing to volunteer, you acknowledge the Internship or Fellowship will not constitute employment and no stipend will be provided.

 Questions?
 E-mail email@example.com

 In addition to internships, the MFAH offers numerous volunteer opportunities.
-For information, click here.Top
+Learn more about volunteering.Top

 The MFAH Intern & Fellow Experience